![]() |

 |

-OutSmart OutSmart is certainly not an "assorted publication," and it got its start with its 2/15/94 issue, a monthly, and is still going strong.
+OutSmart Magazine It seems like OutSmart has always been Houston's leading publication, and since 1994 that is a long time.
+It got its start with its 2/15/94 issue, a monthly, and is still going strong.
 After the 8/15/96 issue it moved to monthly dating, and next issue was 10/96.
-Size has always been 8x11", in recent years 100-150 pages, too large for scanning completely, so only selected pages are represented here.
+Size has always been about 8"x11", usually over 100 pages.
 The Publisher from the beginning has been Greg Jeu.
+I was very pleased when in 2000 the paper used was upgraded to a more slick white style, much better for photographs and scanning.
 OutSmart's

 Volume